-6 Papers - 2 Biology, 2 Chemistry and 2 Physics.

-Each will assess different topics
+There are 6 examination papers in total - 2 Biology, 2 Chemistry and 2 Physics.
+Each will assess different topics.

 Each paper is a 1 hour 15 minute written examination, to include multiple choice, structured closed short answer and open response questions.